ivonunes/plumekit/docs/start/tutorial.md

 </html>}
 ```

+### The bookmarks page

 Create the bookmarks page, `Views/BookmarksPage.plume`.
-It takes the list to show and
-an optional error message, and calls `@Layout` for the shell:
+It takes the list to show and an optional error message, and calls `@Layout` for the shell:

 ```plume
 @component BookmarksPage(bookmarks: [Bookmark], error: String = "") {@Layout(title: "Bookmarks") {